 The HIAS Welcome Circle for Ukrainians model is designed to be flexible to meet the needs of newcomers fleeing Ukraine, their primary sponsors, and welcome circle members.
 If you have identified a specific family or individual to sponsor, you can apply to become a HIAS Welcome Circle and submit your plan to provide local support.
 HIAS will guide and support your efforts with resources, trainings, best practices, staff support, and an online community of practice.
-For those who are forming a circle and have not identified a specific family or individual to sponsor, HIAS will eventually be able to assist in facilitating connections between those willing to serve as fiscal sponsors and beneficiaries interested in coming to the U.S. Additionally, a circle could be matched with a Ukrainian who was already in the U.S. when the conflict escalated and now needs assistance, or with someone who crossed the U.S.-Mexico border seeking protection from the conflict in Ukraine.
+For those who are forming a circle and have not identified a specific family or individual to sponsor, HIAS will be able to assist in facilitating connections between those willing to serve as fiscal sponsors and beneficiaries interested in coming to the U.S.

-If you already know an individual or family whom you wish to sponsor (a family member, friend, coworker, friend of a friend, etc.), you can form a circle to support them or request that HIAS help match you with an existing circle to support this individual or family.
+If you already know an individual or family whom you wish to sponsor (a family member, friend, coworker, friend of a friend, etc.), you can form a circle to support them with support and guidance from HIAS.